vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_plugin_list.md

 ### Synopsis

-List installed standalone plugins or plugins recommended by the contexts being used
+List installed plugins and plugins recommended by the active contexts

 ```
 tanzu plugin list [flags]